scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

       auth mechanisms/supporting logic
         Ex: user registration, password change, acct. recovery

+        "Fail Open" Logic Mechanisms
+          1) Perform a valid login using an account that you control.
+            Note every item of data in the req/resp cycle.
+          2) Repeat the login process many times, while submitting data in unexpected ways.
+            Ex: In every input sent by the client (cookies, headers, etc.)
+              Submit an empty string
+              Remove the name/value pair altogether
+              Submit very long/short values
+              Submit strings instead of numbers (and vice versa) Submit the same item multiple times
+                With the same and different values
+            3) With each malformed request, review the apps response and see what divergences there are from the base case After you find multiple cases, start submitting these all at the same time

+          Multistage Login Mechanisms
+            1) Perform a complete, valid login using an account that you control.
+              Record every piece of data in your proxy a)Sort this data by each distinct phase in the login process Is any single piece of information collected more than once?
+                  Does data keep getting submitted via a hidden form field? cookie? or a URL param?
+            2) Repeat #1 but with malformed requests
+              Exs:
+                Try performing the login steps in a different sequence

+                Try proceeding directly to any given stage in the login process and starting the process from there
+            3) If a datum is submitted more than once, try submitting a different value at different stages.
+Is the login still successful?
+              Maybe this data is unconditionally trusted once it has been initially validated Thus try to switch more sensitive items, such as user_id, etc.
+              Sometimes data is validated across multiple stages, but against different mechanisms.
+                Try creating 2 valid users and blending valid information from both during different steps, etc.
+            4) Watch for any dta being transmitted via the client that wasn't directly entered by the user.
+              The app may be using this info to store information about the state of the login process (and unconditionally trust it)
+                Ex: In phase 3, you notice:
+                  stage2=true
+                    You might be able to advance to stage 3 immediately by setting this value

         Forgot my password functions
           See if it's vulnerable to brute forcing